trungnhvn/Integrate-CKEditor-CKFinder-with-Laravel/README.md

 # Integrate-CKEditor-CKFinder-with-Laravel
-Add CKFinder to CKEditor to Laravel5 for image file management.
+Add CKFinder to CKEditor to Laravel for image file management.

 Installation Guide: